APRN Scope of Practice and Responsibilities

 The Advanced Practice Nursing Job Market

-In addition to salary, with the rise of telemedicine, remote patient monitoring, and other aspects of virtual nursing care, advanced practice nursing is expected to increase in demand in more remote parts of America and in health care deserts.
-As mentioned above, possible places of employment for APRNs include universities, hospitals, private practices, clinical research facilities, community health centers, telehealth companies, pharmaceutical companies, correctional facilities, the military, health care organizations, nonprofit organizations, and more.
+In addition to salary, with the rise of telemedicine, remote patient monitoring, and other aspects of virtual nursing care, advanced practice nursing is expected to increase in demand in more remote parts of America and in healthcare deserts.
+As mentioned above, possible places of employment for APRNs include universities, hospitals, private practices, clinical research facilities, community health centers, telehealth companies, pharmaceutical companies, correctional facilities, the military, healthcare organizations, nonprofit organizations, and more.
 This is not an exhaustive list by any means, as new companies and places are hiring for APRNs, such as larger technology companies and schools as well (1,2,3,6,7).

 The Advanced Practice Nursing Scope of Work

 People often think that APRNs only write prescriptions every day or only work under the direction of a physician.
 The truth is, while APRNs can write prescriptions and can work under the direction of a physician, expected workloads and job duties can vary depending on the full job description.
-In fact, APRNs also provide extensive patient education, can assist in surgeries, and can perform outpatient procedures depending on their education and scope of work laws and regulations in the state.
+In fact, APRNs also provide extensive patient education, can assist in surgeries, and can perform outpatient procedures depending on their education and the scope of work laws and regulations in the state.

 Some common tasks associated with APRNs include: (1,2,3,6,7).